csmangum/portfolio/Airbnb Price Prediction/README.md

 ***

 # 3. Feature Engineer
+My goal with feature engineering was to leverage exisitng data in a more useful way, especially for the diffirent algorithms I'll be using.
+In the first step of my project I imported external data sources to expand the dataset.
+In this step, I make alterations to the data like transforming the target and using some simple string methods to get more out of the ammenities feature.

 ### Actions
 * From the security deposit field, I create a boolean feature if there is/ or is not a security deposit required
 * With property type, 'Apartment', 'House', 'Condominium', 'Townhouse', 'Loft', and 'Guesthouse' are the most frequent.
 I converted all other to a misc category named 'Other'